 Voluntary Repossession of a Vehicle in Georgia

 Surrendering your car with a volunteer repossession in Georgia is an option if you know that you can no longer afford the payments.
 It can save you a lot of hassle vs having your car repossessed, such as the legal costs that you would ultimately be responsible for and the actual cost that your lending company pays a repo company to get your car.
 It also can reduce some stress, but besides that, there are still negative impacts:

 Impact on Credit Report

 Handing over your keys will still have a negative impact on your credit report because you will have defaulted on your loan contract with your lender.
-It is slightly better because it will appear on your credit report as a “voluntary surrender” rather than a “repossession” but it will will stay on your credit report for 7 years.
+It is slightly better because it will appear on your credit report as a “voluntary surrender” rather than a “repossession,” but it will stay on your credit report for seven years.